Alpine crossing Watzmann - 3 Zinnen

-A fantastic crossing of the Alps with the circumnavigation of the Großglockner and breathtaking views of the 3 Peaks.
+A fantastic guided Alpine crossing with a circumnavigation of the Grossglockner and breathtaking views of the 3 Peaks.

 Program and schedule